The shrine of the martyrs (op. 90, 1988)

 “I rise today

-in the preaching of the apostles,
+in the proclamation of the Apostles,

 in the faith of the confessors,